swiftjsoneditor/PublicDocuments/SwiftJSONEditor-JavascriptJsonNode.md

 | debugInfo() | none | key + value formatted string | prints basic information about node |

 (*b) appending new nodes is only allowed in container nodes (Object,Array), SmartNodes are not supported.
 (*c) deleting smart nodes is not allowed.

+##Smart Nodes

+Smart nodes offers most efficiency in user interface editing therefore editing is only supported via user interface.
+Smart Nodes were created to quickly edit and create JSON structures in interface.